 Initiative 4.10.
-Home Modification Budget Enhancements - Phase 1 homes, as opposed to congregate care settings, in response to the COVID-19 PHE.
+Home Modification Budget Enhancements

+need to ensure members could continue to live and receive care in their homes, as opposed to congregate care settings, in response to the COVID-19 PHE.
 One way to help members continue to live in their homes is by funding specific modifications, adaptations, and improvements to their existing home setting.
 The Department will provide additional funding above the current service limitations for home modifications in response to members needing multiple adaptations to their homes for accessibility and the increasing costs related to construction and materials.
 The home modification budget enhancements will be available for all waivers in which this benefit already exists.